 People with a PAL value of 2 or higher double their basal metabolic rate daily.
 You can increase it even more with exercise, because during physical exertion, energy consumption increases again considerably.
 The multiplication factor in comparison to the basal metabolic rate can vary between 4 (very moderate exercise) and 12 (very strenuous activity) per hour and even increase to a factor of 20 in elite sports.

-Exactly how much energy is converted during athletic exertion depends on numerous factors; these include exertion intensity and volume; body weight, training condition and economy of movement, climate conditions and, last but not least, the terrain profile (see box on the right).
+Exactly how much energy is converted during athletic exertion depends on numerous factors; these include exertion intensity and volume; body weight, training condition and economy of movement, climate conditions and, last but not least, the terrain profile.
 It is therefore almost impossible to assign a specific calorie consumption to a sport across the board.

 In general, however, it can be said that sports such as running, cycling, cross-country skiing, swimming and rowing, in which large muscle groups are in continuous use, burn a higher amount of energy than, for example, table tennis, technical disciplines in athletics or volleyball in the same amount of time.